LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

 The following nonterminals are not described further:
    INT   is a 64-bit signed decimal integer.
    TEXT  is arbitrary text.
-   HEX64 is a 64-bit hexadecimal number.
+   HEX64 is a 64-bit hexadecimal number, with leading "0x".

 TOPLEVEL